quicwg/receive-ts/draft-ietf-quic-receive-ts.md

 : A variable-length integer indicating that the maximum number of receive timestamps the sending endpoint would like to receive in an ACK_RECEIVE_TIMESTAMPS or PATH_ACK_RECEIVE_TIMESTAMPS frame.
-  If this transport parameter is absent, a default value of 0 is assumed.
+  If this transport parameter is absent, this extension is not supported, which is equivalent to a value of 0.

   Each ACK_RECEIVE_TIMESTAMPS or PATH_ACK_RECEIVE_TIMESTAMPS frame sent MUST NOT contain more than the peer's maximum number of receive timestamps.